 After reading the first two chapters of the text, students will create and describe three personal goals/objectives for this course that are connected to a course-related, professional position they have or aspire to have.
-Assignment must be approximately 1000-1500 words and will require the student seek out real world applications.
+Assignment must be approximately 2-3 pages and will require the student seek out real world applications.

 The student will write a formal research paper on one of the topics covered during the course.
 Prior to submitting the final draft, the student will research his/her topic and submit a topic and an annotated bibliography that lists 3 peer-reviewed sources.
 APA citations are required.
 Each annotation must include a summary of the source’s main ideas, how it relates to the selected topic, and the author’s background and a brief description of the author’s intended audience.

 The student will create a 1–2-page outline that details each major section of his/her paper.
 The outline will include the title page, abstract, introduction, body, conclusion, and references.
 The outline’s structure must serve as a blueprint for the final draft as it will map out where the citations will be placed and assist in the development of the paper’s supporting ideas.

 The student may select any topic featured in the course and write a 8–10-page Research Paper that discusses current issues and includes academic research.
 The paper must be written using current APA format.
 Five peer-reviewed sources must be cited throughout the work.
 The Final Draft must be composed in a Word document and submitted via Turnitin, a plagiarism-detection tool used in Canvas.